Skip to main content

 Once you become a Portuguese tax resident, your income faces taxation at progressive rates.

 Once you become a Portuguese tax resident, your income faces taxation at progressive rates.
 The tax treatment differs significantly depending on income source.
-Pension income (Category A): Pensions from abroad are generally taxed as pension income (Category H), with treaty allocation and foreign tax-credit treatment determined case by case.
+Pension income (Category H): Foreign pensions are generally taxed in Portugal as Category H income, with treaty allocation and foreign tax-credit treatment determined case by case.
 Use treaty analysis and credit calculations to avoid double taxation.

 Dividend income (Category E): Foreign-dividend taxation depends on source-country withholding, Portuguese reporting category, treaty allocation, and credit mechanics.
 Do not assume a single withholding pattern across jurisdictions.
 Rental income (Category F): Rental income from properties anywhere in the world is taxed under resident progressive rules.
 Allowable deductions depend on category and documentation quality; model net taxable income before filing.